Vedic Femininity as a Post-Soviet Laboratory of Gender and Labor

 When I started researching Vedic femininity back in 2011, I saw it as a predictable if curious manifestation of these very gender stereotypes.
 But, as it inevitably happens when staying with a research object long enough, I have been consistently surprised and challenged by its complexity.
 Beyond the heteronormative truisms, Vedic femininity has been an essential domain for working out aspects of the post-Soviet condition, such as the pros and cons of gendered behavior and the challenges of digitally mediated labor.
 In this post, I’d like to take you along on a condensed version of this research journey.

 What is Vedic Femininity?

-Vedic femininity is a framework of self-development that focuses on the cultivation of traditional gender qualities.
+Vedic femininity is a framework of self-development that focuses on cultivating traditional gender qualities.
 The main ideas were formulated and popularized in the 2000s by lecturers from the International Society of Krishna Consciousness, such as Ruslan Narushevich and Oleg Torsunov.
-As the concept gained popularity, Vedic femininity naturally slipped into Russia’s diverse milieu of spiritual paths identified as Vedic by their followers (Sadovina 2017) And soon crossed over into the realm of self-help.
+As the concept gained popularity, Vedic femininity naturally slipped into Russia’s diverse milieu of spiritual paths identified as Vedic by their followers (Sadovina 2017).
+It soon crossed over into the realm of self-help.
 As a result, Vedic femininity followers are diverse: some are Krishna devotees, some seek to return to Russia’s ancient Golden Age, and others are simply interested in practical advice for improving their relationships.